 On Friday, corn prices improved due to South America’s dry weather, boosting costs for the market for the past weeks.

-US corn futures for March delivery went up by 0.13% to $676.40 per bushel on February 17’s Asian afternoon session.
+US corn futures for March delivery increased by 0.13% to $676.40 per bushel on February 17’s Asian afternoon session.

-Recently, the product’s prices have been pulling up at the $6.00 range amid the South American weather’s impact.
+Recently, the product’s prices have been increasing to the $6.00 range amid the impact of South American weather.

-According to analysts, a strong point of resistance stood at $6.80 to $6.90.
+Analysts said a strong resistance point stood at $6.80 to $6.90.
 Likewise, they forecasted a lot of rain over the weekend between February 11 and 12.
 It hit some dry areas but is insufficient for primary corn production.

 Also, they said it would remain dry for the following week, giving an advantage to the market.

 In addition, experts will keep Brazil on watch since they got their second crop planting done.
-Due to recent rains, they have been getting numerous weather delays, appearing to continue this week.
+Unfortunately, they have been getting numerous weather delays due to recent rains, appearing to continue this week.

 Furthermore, analysts noted that current conditions are still beneficial to corn planting.
 Besides, fertilizer prices have become more affordable.

 They noted that the grain acres are in favor of next year as they see its new crop return to $6.00.
-In the meantime, it is a good time to get caught up with the 2023 sales in crops.
+In the meantime, it is an excellent time to get caught up with the 2023 sales in crops.

 Brazilian Corn Planting Delayed